-- 12) Synthesize research from informational texts, including industry magazines and online resources, to create an annotated timeline or visual graphic emphasizing significant time periods, technological advances, and key figures in animation.
-(TN Reading 2, 7; TN Writing 2, 9) - 13) Research and report on the principles of animation.
+- 7.1 History of Animation: Synthesize research from informational texts, including industry magazines and online resources, to create an annotated timeline or visual graphic emphasizing significant time periods, technological advances, and key figures in animation. - 7.2 Principles of Animation: Research and report on the principles of animation.
 Examine movies, cartoons, or other animations to identify applications of the principles of animation.
-As a class, create, review, and revise a presentation explaining the principles of animation by citing resources and identifying examples in works of animation.
-(TN Reading 1, 2, 3, 4, 7, 9; TN Writing 2, 5, 6, 8, 9) - 14) Describe the animation process, outlining the steps involved in planning, creating, and editing an animation.
+As a class, create, review, and revise a presentation explaining the principles of animation by citing resources and identifying examples in works of animation. - 7.3 Animation Process: Describe the animation process, outlining the steps involved in planning, creating, and editing an animation.
 Drawing on research, perform multistep procedures to develop a three-dimensional animation.
-Steps should include: - a.
-Brainstorming to develop an idea - b.
-Conducting research to determine the target audience - c.
-Conducting research to develop visual ideas - d.
-Producing sketches of the presentation - e.
-Creating an environment for the animation - f.
-Applying the principles of animation toward the completion of a working animation (TN Reading 1, 2, 5; TN Writing 2) - 15) Create a storyboard to develop animation concepts.
+Steps should include the following: - a. brainstorming to develop an idea; - b. conducting research to determine the target audience; - c. conducting research to develop visual ideas; - d. producing sketches of the presentation; - e. creating an environment for the animation; and - f. applying the principles of animation toward the completion of a working animation. - 7.4 Animation Concepts: Create a storyboard to develop animation concepts.
 The storyboard should present visual elements of the animation, illustrations of the sequence of actions, and major themes and ideas.
 Present the storyboard to peers for evaluation.
-Revise and refine the storyboards based on constructive feedback.
-(TN Reading 3, 4; TN Writing 4, 5, 6) - 16) Apply three-dimensional modeling skills to create the elements of an animation, including creating, modifying, and manipulating polygonal objects and creating and applying surface textures.
-(TN Reading 3, 4) - 17) Analyze Compare and contrast the properties and uses of different types of lighting for an animation scene, including three point lighting, animated lighting, indirect and direct lighting, and environmental lighting.
-Create a chart or visual display to compare and contrast each type.
+Revise and refine the storyboards based on constructive feedback. - 7.5 Elements of Animation: Apply three-dimensional modeling skills to create the elements of animation, including creating, modifying, and manipulating polygonal objects, and creating and applying surface textures. - 7.6 Lighting and Animation: Compare and contrast the properties and uses of different types of lighting for an animation scene, including three-point lighting, animated lighting, indirect and direct lighting, and environmental lighting.
+Use software tools to apply appropriate lighting to the scene, utilizing the principles of design and animation.